 During the entire bankruptcy process you must be honest and as accurate as possible in the information you put in your petition and with your answers to questions.

 You may wonder whether you need an attorney in order to file bankruptcy.
-If you are an individual or unincorporated sole proprietor, the law does not require you to have an attorney.
+The law does not require you to have an attorney.
 However, completing all the required documents can be difficult.
 Also, the filing of a bankruptcy petition is only part of a program to regain financial health.
-If your petition is filed at the wrong time, you may find that the debts you hoped to have discharged are not discharged and you will not be permitted to seek a discharge again for eight years.
+If your petition is filed at the wrong time, you may find that the debts you hoped to have discharged are not discharged — and you will not be permitted to obtain a discharge again for eight years.